neva-dev/gradle-fork-plugin/README.md

 ### Sample output

-As a fork result, there will be a cloned project with correctly changed directory names, with replaced project name and label in text files (all stuff being previously performed manually).
+After executing command `gradlew fork`, there will be a cloned project with correctly changed directory names, with replaced project name and label in text files (all stuff being previously performed manually).

 <pre>
 Cloning files from C:\Users\krystian.panek\Projects\example to ..\sample